grimmpp/cloud-foundry-resource-scheduler/README.md

 you can still benefit from the load distribution of the Resource Scheduler.

 **Warning**: If the amount of configured application instances is not in sync. jobs will be triggered less or more than defined.

+## Performance Test
+I instanced 1000 HttpEndpointScheduler service instances pointing to a test-app.
+The Resource Scheduler triggered every 30sec all 1000 jobs.
+The Resource Scheduler was running in 2 application instances.
+Every instances was processing 500 jobs in one scheduler period.
+The processing for each application instance took about 7 seconds in total.
+For this setup the Resource
+Scheduler could theoretically handle 4285 HttpEndpointScheduler service instances without delay or skipping one instance.
+For more load the Resource Scheduler can be scaled up to more application instances.

 ## Links
 * Service Broker Api Framework: https://spring.io/projects/spring-cloud-open-service-broker